OnlineDynamic/BackgroundMusicFPP-Plugin/README.md

 **Note:**
 - After plugin installation, stop and restart background music for ALSA configuration to take effect
 - If you change FPP's audio device setting, reinstall the plugin to update ALSA configuration

+### Automatic Update Notifications

+The plugin checks for updates automatically when internet is available:

+- 🔍 Checks GitHub repository hourly for new versions
+- 📢 Shows notification banner when updates are available
+- 🌿 **Branch-aware**: Automatically checks the correct branch based on your FPP version (defined in pluginInfo.json)
+- ⚙️ Uses FPP's native version management (git commits)
+- 🌐 Only checks when system has internet connectivity
+- ❌ Can be dismissed if you prefer to update later
+- 🔄 Update via FPP's Plugin Manager

+**How it works:**
+- Reads `pluginInfo.json` to determine which branch to check based on FPP version
+- Compares local git commit with remote repository
+- Shows notification with commit count and latest changes
+- Provides direct link to Plugin Manager for one-click updates

 ## Quick Start